 - the Cost Containment Mechanism, or CCM.

 The CCM doesn’t set a maximum price, but it allows the UK ETS authority to intervene if prices are too high for a sustained period.
 The authority uses a reference period of the previous two years as a basis for what “normal” looks like.
 Then it looks at the futures contracts being offered for UK allowances.

 If the futures contracts start hitting three times the average price of a UK allowance in the reference period, this is a sign that prices might be getting too high.
 If this happens for three consecutive months, the CCM is triggered.

-If the CCM is triggered, the UK ETS authority will take steps to bring prices down.
-This might mean increasing the number of permits on the market by bringing forward some of next year’s allowance, or releasing some of the permits earmarked for the New Entrants’ Reserve.
-It has plenty of leeway about how to act, but if there is no agreement within the UK ETS authority then the Treasury will take over making the decision.
+Then the UK ETS Authority might intervene to increase the number of permits on the market and bring prices down.
+It might do this by bringing forward some of next year’s allowance, or releasing some of the permits earmarked for new entrants to the scheme.
+It has plenty of leeway about how to act, but if there is no agreement within the UK ETS Authority then the Treasury will take over making the decision.

 What is the price of a UK ETS permit at the moment?